OrpheusGr/DuckHunt-IRC/README.md

   - !allstats (shows general game stats)
   - !stats [nick] (With a parameter it shows stats for nick, without it shows stats for the sender)
   - !ducks (shows how many ducks you killed and befriended)
+  - !goggles (60% chance of locating a duck in the distance)
+  - !snipe (using the directions from !goggles the player can snipe the located duck)

 - Duckops commands
   - !merge somenick someothernick (Moves somenick's ducks to someothernick's ducks